the16thpythonist/cookiecutter_aimat/{{cookiecutter.project_slug}}/DEVELOP.rst

 🚀 Setting Up with Poetry and Venv
 ==================================

-This section will explain how to initially set up the development environement for your project.
-For this purpose two alternatives will be presented: Either setting up with ``poetry`` or ``pip``.
-Poetry_ is a python package manager that was rather recently introduced as an alternative to pip and conda.
-For various technical and usability reasons poetry is nowadays the recommended choice for python package management.
+This section will explain how to initially set up the development environment for your project using the ``pip`` package manager and a virtual environment.

-However, regardless of which option you decide on, it makes sense to discuss the importance of python *virtual environments* first, as they will be used in either method.

 Why Virtual Environments in Python?
 ===================================